harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 ## Digital AELA Platform - Comprehensive Analysis

 **Generated:** December 2024
-**Last Updated:** December 2024 (Updated with Application Tracking Complete, Points System, Enrollment UI, Password Recovery UI, Full Frontend Integration)
+**Last Updated:** December 2024 (Updated with Ebook/Blog Enhancements Complete - Full Frontend Integration: Reading Progress, Ratings, Analytics, Search, Reactions, Sharing - All Features Live & Dynamic)
 **Project:** Digital AELA - Integrated LMS & Job Portal Platform

 > **📌 Living Document:** This report is automatically updated as backend features are completed.
 When you mention completing a backend feature, the report will be updated to reflect the new completion status.